AR-js-org/AR.js-Docs/docs/index.md

 Some requirements and known restrictions are listed below:

 - It works on every phone with [webgl](http://caniuse.com/#feat=webgl) and [webrtc](http://caniuse.com/#feat=stream).
-- Marker based is very lightweight, while Image Tracking is more CPU consuming.
+- Marker based is very lightweight, while Image Tracking is more CPU consuming
 - You cannot use Chrome on iOS, as Chrome on iOS did not support, at the moment, camera access
 - On device with multi-cameras, Chrome may have problems on detecting the right one.
 Please use Firefox if you find that AR.js opens on the wrong camera.
 There is an open issue for this.
-- Image Tracking, as for now, works only on mobile devices (due to aspect ratio issues)
 - To work with Location Based feature, your phone needs to have GPS sensors.
-Please, read carefully all suggestions that AR.js pops up for Location Based on iOS, as iOS requires user actions to activate geoposition.
+Please, read carefully all suggestions that AR.js app popp-up for Location Based on iOS, as iOS requires user actions to activate geoposition.
 - Location Based feature is only available on A-Frame
 - Location Based can work with A-Frame up to version 0.9.2.
-Compatibility with A-Frame v1.0.0 is work in progress.
+Compatibility with A-Frame 1.0.0 and later is work in progress.

 ### Always deploy under https